-Vocals are a powerful element so if all else fails, you can always stick with a vocals-only song arrangement and improve it later on.
+Vocals and background vocals are a powerful element, so if all else fails, you can always stick with a vocals-only song arrangement and improve it later on.

 If you plan to use several time signatures, changing the rhythm section eases the transition by increasing or decreasing its frequency spectrum.

 This is a great way to highlight the sections of the song or add more personality to the music.